 11. Therapeutic small enemas with a decoction of herbs needed for therapy.

 12. Mud treatment in the way of external or intracavitary (rectal) action.

-13. Cryotherapy – the use of liquid nitrogen, giving a good result for prostate adenoma, as under the influence of low-temperature die pathologically transformed cells.
+13. Cryotherapy – the use of liquid nitrogen, which gives a good result for prostate adenoma, as under the influence of extremely low temperatures, pathologically transformed cells die off.

-Physical therapy for prostatitis and other diseases may be used as a separate treatment or in conjunction with active sports and medical supplies, like viagra, providing a positive impact on the course, contributing to the restoration of body functions and improving the reactivity, which leads to a reduction of treatment period.
+Physical therapy for prostatitis and other diseases may be used as a separate treatment or in conjunction with active sports and medications, like Viagra, providing a positive impact on the course, contributing to the restoration of body functions and improving the reactivity, which leads to a reduction of the treatment period.

-A reasonable mix of physiotherapy and medication effects and prostatitis various forms of action on the pathological course should be applied.
+A reasonable mix of physiotherapy and medication seems to work best, and various forms of action along the pathological spectrum should be applied.